Virginia-iGEM/igem-wikibrick/README.md

 ### Known Issues

+- `npm install` will not correctly install this package due to problems with npm's dependency resolution.
+Workaround is to run `npm update` directly following an `npm install`.
+The install script will automatically do this.
 - `gulp publish -l` sometimes doesn't perform the URL replace.
 Reason is unknown; workaround is to enter `gulp build -l` then `gulp push:content -l` following a `gulp publish -l` that fails to rewrite relative URLs.
 - Upload timeouts will _sometimes_ throw large, verbose errors that aren't caught by our error handling code.
   - Same for login timeouts